szepeviktor/debian-server-tools/README.md

 * *  * * *  COMMAND
 ```

-### Looking for someone running your application or website?
+### Looking for a dedicated team member running your application or website?

 Contact me: viktor@szepe.net